 Conduct an Intellectual Property Audit

 Start by taking a close look at everything your business owns in terms of intellectual property.
 This includes your inventions, logos, brand names, slogans, and product designs.
 Conducting an IP audit helps you identify what’s valuable and what needs protection.
-This will enable you to decide which assets should be covered by patents or trademarks.
+This will enable you to decide which assets should be covered by patents or trademarks, and how to avoid patent litigation.

 Seek Professional Advice